Mailchimp + Shopify split: What do you do now?

 For instance, SMS and Push are great for flash sales, but emails allow you more creativity in a marketing campaign.
 Emails might be your only form of customer communication right now, but down the line you might want to try out an SMS campaign.
 Once you have a better idea of how you’re going to scale your communications, you need to think about moving forward.

-Now that you have an idea of what you can update and where you want to grow, ask yourself:
+Now that you have an idea of what you can update and where you want to grow, ask yourself, now what?

 You can’t have a digital business without a digital means of communication, which means you need a new provider.
 Maybe there was a feature Mailchimp lacked that your business could benefit from, or you want something more focused on your eCommerce needs that includes email and a few more features.